Surgical Case Library

 This case represents the first reported adult midgut malrotation presenting as acute abdomen following blunt abdominal trauma with incidental anterior nutcracker syndrome.

-Metastatic palatine tonsil tumor is uncommon despite the palatine tonsil is rich in vasculature.
-It was report...
+<p style="text-align: justify;">Metastatic palatine tonsil tumor is uncommon despite the palatine tonsil is ri...

 Metastatic palatine tonsil tumors are extremely rare, with about 100 reported cases in English literature, and only seven cases previously reported from colorectal carcinoma.